cunarist/class-transform/README.md

 ## Using different property name in plain objects

-If the plain object's property should have a different name, you can do that by using a `Exposed.alias` method.
+If the plain object's property should have a different name, you can do that by using `Exposed.alias` method.
-Please note that the type method should come at last.
+Please note that the type method should come at the end.

 ```javascript
 import { Exposed, plainToInstance, instanceToPlain } from "class-transform";